SamirPaulb/blog-jekyll/_posts/2022-10-28-text-file-compressor-de-compressor-web-app.markdown

 ## About this application:

-* This website performs Lossless data compression and decompression of text(.txt) files using Huffman Algorithm.
+* An online text(.txt) file compressor, decompressor which uses Huffman Algorithm to encode/compress files by 35% and decode them back to the original size.
-* In this algorithm, a variable-length code is assigned to input different characters.
-The code length is related to how frequently characters are used.
-Most frequent characters have the smallest codes and longer codes for least frequent characters.
+* This tool assigns a variable-length code to the characters of the uploaded file based on the frequency of occurrence.
+Then converts characters to that special code which takes less size than the original ASCII codes.
+Huffman code forms a binary tree assigning the most frequent characters with the smallest codes and longer codes for the least frequent characters.
 * A Huffman code is a tree, built bottom up, starting with the list of different characters appearing in a text and their frequency.
-* Compression ratio usually improves as the file size increases.
-* The website is made responsive (with HTML and CSS ) and interactive (with JavaScript ) .
+* With this lossless data compression method, this tool can compress the file size by 35 to 40%.
+* As file size gets reduced and original characters get changed to special characters so this encoding also improves security by encrypting the file during file sharing.
+* With the decoding feature, the user can decode the encoded file and get back the original file of the previous size.
+* I have used JavaScript to implement the algorithms so that browser can compile the code and HTML, CSS to make the website responsive.
+* Additional instructions and warnings are provided if steps are not followed correctly.
 * An [Info page](https://samirpaul1.github.io/txt-compressor/info.html) is added to give more information about tecnique of **Lossless Data Compression** with Huffman coding.